glennklockwood/limelead/content/pages/benchmarks/elbencho.md

 and filled in parallel, but I'm not completely clear on what the relationship between processes, threads and offsets in each file is.

+{% call alert(type="info") %}
+elbencho does not appear to designed to test metadata rates, so you should not expect it to make millions of files or create empty files.
+See [this issue](https://github.com/breuner/elbencho/issues/28) for my notes on what doesn't work.
+{% endcall %}

 ## Getting Started - Multiple Clients

 To run on a cluster, you need to be able to open TCP sockets between your